xiangyuan/blog/content/blog/2013/2013-05-10_python-enum-type.rst

-public: yes
-tags: [python]
+Enums in Python
+===============

+:tags: python
-language: en
+:language: en
-summary: Python 3.4 will introduce a builtin enumeration type.
+:summary: Python 3.4 will introduce a builtin enumeration type.
 But you can already
     start using it right now.

-Enums in Python
-===============

 Until now, if you wanted to use enumeration types in Python you had to fall back to a class-attribute approach: